stefankovac10/tim-62-isa-psw/README.md

 Vue JS
 PostgreSQL

 This is a clinical center application that is designed for employees and patients.
 Application has many features for admins, doctors and patients like:
 	- requesting examinations
-	- reserving examinations adn operations
+	- reserving examinations and operations
 	- managing staff, etc.

 To install this application you will need to open project back-end and start it on a port.
 Then you will have to start front-end application in a environment like Visual Studio Code or similar.
 You can start front-end with command: 'npm run serve'.
 Then you can go on localhost:/8081 and application will be started.
 It is important to start back-end first.